onurkizildeli/Omnifood-Project/README.md

 # Omnifood-Project
-A course project for self education
+A course project for self education in process